kozodoi/website/_pages/about.md

 I am Applied ML Scientist working on the frontier of research and business.
 With PhD in ML and certified AWS expertise, rich experience in diverse areas of ML, and strong communication and public talking skills, I am passionate about using AI to solve challenging business problems and create value.

 Currently, I work at AWS, where I design and build cutting-edge Generative AI and ML solutions to solve diverse business problems across industries.
-My team interacts with large-scale customers to identify, design, build and deploy high-value vustom and resuable AI use cases.
-Before AWS, I completed my PhD at the Humboldt Univeristy of Berlin, where I worked on ML applications for credit risk analytics in collaboration with Monedo.
+My team interacts with large-scale customers to identify, design, build and deploy high-value custom and reusable AI use cases.
+Before AWS, I completed my PhD at the Humboldt University of Berlin, where I worked on ML applications for credit risk analytics in collaboration with Monedo.

 In my free time, I enjoy playing beach volleyball and challenging myself in ML competitions.